-The primary mission of the Office of Disability Services (ODS) is to determine if a student’s request for disability-related accommodations is appropriate.
-An important piece in making this determination is documentation that the student provides to ODS.
-Disability documentation for the purpose of providing accommodations must both establish disability and provide adequate information on the functional impact of the disability so that effective accommodations can be identified.
-The documentation needs to provide ODS with a basic understanding of the student’s disability and enough information to anticipate how the current impact of the disability is expected to interact with Allegheny’s requirements.
+The primary mission of the Office of Student Accessibility and Support Services (SASS) is to determine if a student’s request for accessibility-related accommodations is appropriate.
+An important piece in making this determination is documentation that the student provides to SASS.
+Accessibility documentation for the purpose of providing accommodations must both establish an accessibility issue and provide adequate information on the functional impact of the accessibility issue so that effective accommodations can be identified.
+The documentation needs to provide SASS with a basic understanding of the student’s accessibility needs and enough information to anticipate how the current impact is expected to interact with Allegheny’s requirements.

 - clearly state the diagnosed disability or disabilities

 - describe the functional limitations resulting from the disability or disabilities

 - be age-appropriate — describing how the disability or disabilities currently affect the student in an educational setting

 - be comprehensive- including complete educational, developmental, and medical history relevant to the disability for which accommodations are being requested